Assassination of Julius Caesar: Ides of March

-Caesar was killed at the base of a statue of Pompey the Great in the Curia of Pompey attached to the Theatre of Pompey.
+according to an autopsy—the first in recorded history—only one wound, the second near his ribs, was fatal.
+His death was mostly attributable to blood loss.
+His corpse was untouched for some time afterwards, being taken home by slaves on a litter, with one arm hanging down.

 Caesar's last words are a contested subject among scholars and historians.
-Both Cassius Dio and Suetonius state that he said nothing.
-Nevertheless, both mention that others have written that Caesar's last words were the Greek phrase "καὶ σύ, τέκνον;" (transliterated as "Kai su, teknon?": "You too, child?" in English).
-Plutarch also reports that Caesar said nothing, pulling his toga over his head when he saw Brutus among the conspirators.
+Cassius Dio and Suetonius state that he said nothing, but also note that others have said they were "καὶ σύ, τέκνον", (Kai su, teknon? in Greek, or "You, too, child?" in English).
+Plutarch reports that Caesar said nothing, pulling his toga over his head when he saw Brutus among the conspirators.
 (Note: The version best known in the English-speaking world is the Latin phrase "Et tu, Brute?" ("You too, Brutus?"); this derives from William Shakespeare's Julius Caesar (1599), where it actually forms the first half of a macaronic line: "Et tu, Brute?
 Then fall, Caesar.")

-According to Plutarch, after the assassination, Brutus stepped forward as if to say something to his fellow senators not involved in the plot; they, however, fled the building.
-Brutus and his companions then marched through the city, announcing, "People of Rome, we are once again free!"
-They were met with silence, as the citizens of Rome had locked themselves inside their houses as soon as the rumours of what had taken place began to spread.
-According to Suetonius, after the murder all the conspirators fled; Caesar's body lay untouched for some time afterwards, until finally three slaves put him on a litter and carried him home, with one arm hanging down.
+According to Plutarch, after the assassination, Brutus moved towards the senators not involved in the plot, as if to address them; however, the senators ran away.
+The conspirators then left themselves, according to Suetonius, and marched through the city, proclaiming that Rome was once again free.
+With citizens hiding inside their homes as soon as rumours of the assassination began to spread, the news was met with silence.